adobe-research/MagicFixup/README.md

 python combine_model_params.py --pretrained_sd <path to pretrained SD1.4 with modified first layer> --learned_params <path to combined checkpoint learned> --save_path <path to save the >
 ```

+## Editing UI
+To help making your edits easier, we have released the our segmenting based UI.
+See the [UI folder](https://github.com/adobe-research/MagicFixup/tree/main/UI) for instructions on how to use it and set it up.

 ##### Acknowledgement
 The diffusion code was built on top of the codebase adapted in [PaintByExample](https://github.com/Fantasy-Studio/Paint-by-Example)